Hochschild homology of structured algebras: Examples and applications

 We note that the category $\OC$ does \emph{not} include morphisms associated to the disk with one outgoing closed boundary component.
 Consequently, algebras over the closed sector of this theory are not necessarily unital (the unit in the algebra would come from the generator of $H_0$ of the moduli of such disks).
 That is, algebras over $\OC$ are inherently ``co-positive boundary'' topological conformal field theories.

 The above theorem is essentially a reformulation of Costello's theorem \cite[Thm.~A (2-3)]{costello07}, though we obtain a more precise description of the action of the open-closed cobordism category.
 This allows us to recover the recipe given by Kontsevich-Soibelman for such an action in Section 11.6 of \cite{KS06}, which we expand on in the next section.
+Restricting to genus 0 surfaces, the statement includes the ``$\Ai$--cyclic Deligne conjecture'', which was also proved in \cite{War12}.